fudge-fantastic/Kaizen_CLOSED/Jenkins/README.md

 2. In Jenkins, create a new folder called 'src', and init paste the whole package folder.
 3. Install the requirements.txt file and install the package we made too: pip install src/.
 (Made some serious changes in the packages, try configuring the setup file by adding your choice of files)
-4. Create a main.py file, and execute it.
+4. Create a main.py file, and execute it using command: python main.py.

 ```json
 {
   "Gender": "Male",